 Green Foundation is a young Slovak program-based Foundation transcending Central Europe that primarily focuses on developing social innovation, adapting society to major challenges such as climate change, new technologies, and supporting young people’s civic engagement.
-Green Foundation is currently concentrating its attention on the creation of endowment programs, which will be launched in the course of the second half of 2018 (and this is where my part kicks in).

 Obchodná ulica a okolie is a business association continuously working on increasing quality of the environment, business opportunities and the conceptual transformation of one of the busiest main streets in Bratislava.
 In a collaborative process, the community brings together representatives of the business community, public, City Hall and various public institutions.

 reSITE is a nonprofit platform working at the intersection of architecture, urbanism, politics, culture and economics. reSITE acts as a catalyst for social action and innovative leadership; an international platform to exchange ideas about making cities more livable, competitive and resilient.
 We protect and promote public spaces, architecture and sustainable development in cities.
 It is fostering collaboration, dialogue and social innovation between the public and experts in the fields of design, finance and development, municipality leadership and community advocacy.
 Why?
 To stimulate action for sustainable urban design and, therefore, better cities.
 We stand for public spaces.